rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice Licensing.md

 # Teams Voice - Microsoft as PSTN
 _Licenses needed for Microsoft teams Voice with Microsoft as the Public Switched Telephone Network_

-1. Data goes here. - And some more data.
+1. Data goes here - And some more data.
 2. Data goes here too - and some more for the road.